“relaxed, plus a bit of dance music”

 With her endless energy and entrepreneurial nature, Steph was the perfect fit when Renewal SA put out a call for tenders to set up and coordinate the Wild At Hart market.

-But she doesn’t take all the credit.
-“This is the most successful business I’ve had… There’s definitely something about Port Adelaide – I’ve had cafés in three different states and lots of different suburbs – and this suburb stands out… They care about what Making the connection you do and it’s real.”
+But Steph continues to believe in all the Port has to offer, “This is the most successful business I’ve had… There’s definitely something about Port Adelaide – I’ve had cafés in three different states and lots of different suburbs – and this suburb stands out… They care about what you do, about making the connection, and it’s real.”